oetiker/znapzend/README.md

 ./configure --prefix=/opt/znapzend-${ZNAPVER}
 ```

-* Note: to get the current state of `master` branch without using git tools,
+NOTE: to get the current state of `master` branch without using git tools,
 you should fetch https://github.com/oetiker/znapzend/archive/master.zip

 If configure finds anything noteworthy, it will tell you about it.